oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - The HybridSystem includes automation to disable inactive Azure AD accounts after 45 days.
 - Microsoft Defender for Cloud Apps policy monitoring is implemented to monitor activity of break glass accounts.
 The use of break glass accounts are also logged in Azure AD Sign-ins.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for ensuring that personnel undergo pre-employment checks and hold the appropriate level of security clearance, as well as providing cyber security awareness training to staff and contractors.
+- The organisation is responsible for ensuring that personnel undergo pre-employment checks and hold the appropriate level of security clearance, as well as providing cyber security awareness training to staff and contractors.
-- The Agency is responsible establishing processes for the creation, maintenance and decommissioning of accounts created within the system in accordance with the controls within the annex.
+- The organisation is responsible establishing processes for the creation, maintenance and decommissioning of accounts created within the system in accordance with the controls within the annex.
-- The Agency is responsible for documenting and testing emergency access procedures.
+- The organisation is responsible for documenting and testing emergency access procedures.
-- The Agency is responsible for monitoring and actioning cyber security events that are centralised to Log Analytics.
+- The organisation is responsible for monitoring and actioning cyber security events that are centralised to Log Analytics.

 ## Communications infrastructure